MoinRauf/MoinRauf/README.md

 ## 👋 About Me

-A passionate third-year undergraduate student with a keen interest in front-end development.
+A passionate final-year undergraduate student with a keen interest in front-end development.
 I'm actively building my skills in the MERN stack (MongoDB, Express.js, React, Node.js) and love crafting engaging and responsive user interfaces.
-Despite being in my third year of studies, I've already gained hands-on experience in web development and am eager to explore more challenges.
+With hands-on experience in web development, I'm eager to tackle new challenges.
 Let's connect and share the excitement of creating meaningful and innovative web solutions!

 ## 🚀 Languages and Tools